zoomix/ionic_feeder/README.md

 ##TODO:

-* Sync with the interwebs.
+* "Push all" button to sync all current feedings.
+* Merge sync better.
+Go back.
+* Decide how many feedings to sync (what time period)
 * Only scroll the list, not the buttons
 * Style a bit.
 * Vibrate on 5 minute mark.
-* Modify old eeding.
+* Modify old feeding.
 * Update counter in notifications.
 * ...